mvolkmann/blog/src/smalltalk/25-parsing-code.md

 argNames := argNodes collect: [:node | node name].
 ```

-`MethodNode` objects include the following instance varaibles and more:
+`MethodNode` objects include the following instance variables and more:

 - `block` - a `BlockNode` object (described below)
 - `comment` - an `OrderedCollection` of `UnicodeString` objects